tdaylan/termessos/README.md

 # termessos

 ## Introduction
-Pipeline to model Transit Timing Variations (TTVs) in time-domain photometric data
+termessos is a pipeline to model Transit Timing Variations (TTVs) in time-domain photometric data